Current: Beta - Release Candidate 15, version 188.8.131.52

-This beta will run through 31 January 2018.
-New betas will be posted here; please check Help > About Scrivener to ensure you are using the most recent version.
+New interim betas will be posted here; please check Help > About Scrivener to ensure you are using the most recent version.
 You can subscribe to this topic to get notifications when new betas are released.

 System Requirements and Compatibility

 - Scrivener 3 requires Windows 7 or above with .NET v4.6.2 or higher.

 - Scrivener 3's file format has been updated and is not backwards-compatible with Scrivener 1 (or Scrivener 2 on macOS).
 When you open a Scrivener 1 project in Scrivener 3, you will be prompted to update the project, after which you will not be able to open it in Scrivener 1 (although a backup will be made before the update).